jmora/mindgraph/pages/Complexity.md

 - For a discussion on what is complexity, see Moseley, B. & Marks, P. (2006), 'Out of the Tar Pit', _Software Practice Advancement_ (SPA).
-- For an intuitive idea:
+- For an intuitive idea (and too detailed example): collapsed:: true
-  collapsed:: true
 	- Cases, edge cases, features, operations, etc.
-	- IMHO:
+	- For example:

 	  * This is more complex:
 	  ```
 	  result = []